diegoferesin/mongodb-practice/README.md

 ## Links

-This is [course's link](https://www.udemy.com/course/curso-de-mongodb-aprende-bases-de-datos-nosql/) if you want to check it.
+This is <a href="https://www.udemy.com/course/curso-de-mongodb-aprende-bases-de-datos-nosql/" target="_blank">course's link</a> if you want to check it.